 Even the smallest role counts.

-This summer, television audiences fell in love with a girl named Eleven.
+Television audiences fell in love with a girl named Eleven.
 The science experiment with a shaved head was the centerpiece of the sensational Netflix series Stranger Things.
-If you haven't seen it, don't worry — undoubtedly some of the show's characters will appear at your front door trick-or-treating.

 There have been other characters in modern Hollywood with numbers for names: Krazy 8 in Breaking Bad, Number Six on the remake of Battlestar Galactica, the lead creature in the animated film 9, etc.

 We, as always, like to look further back.
 TV has given us a good number of characters named after numbers.
 Here are some that stick in our memory.
 Who was your favorite number-named character?